Lukmanern/DirectoryMapper/README.md

 printDirectoryMap(counter int, path string, prefix string, exclude string)
 ```

-`counter`: the current recursion depth/ stacks (should be initialized to 0).
+`counter` : the current recursion depth/ stacks (should be initialized to 0).

-`path`: the path of the directory to print.
+`path` : the path of the directory to print.

-`prefix`: a prefix string for formatting the output.
+`prefix` : a prefix string for formatting the output.

-`exclude`: the name of the file to exclude (if any).
+`exclude` : the name of the file to exclude (if any).

 ## Note

 The recursion depth is capped at 100 to prevent potential stack overflows.
 If this limit is reached, the program will print ::::::::::MAX PRINT:::::::::: and terminate.

+Don't forget to change `baseDir` value

 ## Error Handling